-Aaron Chiropractic Clinic recognizes that cost is a worry to some when it comes to your choice of chiropractic care.
-Our staff at Aaron Chiropractic Clinic is most knowledgeable and is here to talk you through your particular situation.
+Aaron Chiropractic Clinic recognizes that price is a worry to some when it comes to your choice of chiropractic care.
+Our staff at Aaron Chiropractic Clinic is highly educated and is here to talk you through your particular situation.

 Please be aware that although not every chiropractic treatment technique has gone so far as to develop and publish its algorithm of decision-making - its "standard of care" - a specific algorithm of decision-making is published regarding application of Cox Technic flexion distraction and decompression, our featured chiropractic technique of choice.
 This recognized and published protocol asks for 3 to 6 visits per week as acceptable for care of a radicular pain patient (one who has severe pain extending down the leg or arm) and 2 to 3 visits per week for a non-radicular patient (one whose pain is contained only in the back or neck).